klingtnet/klingt.net/content/links.md

 - [The Free Fall Research Page](http://www.greenharbor.com/fffolder/ffresearch.html) A website dedicated on how to survive a free fall without a parachute.
 [Banzai](https://en.wikipedia.org/wiki/Banzai_skydiving)!
 - [How bad are things?](http://slatestarcodex.com/2015/12/24/how-bad-are-things/) Everything's fine.
 - [How to write a successful covering letter](https://www.kent.ac.uk/careers/cv/coveringletters.htm).
 It comes the time when you've to apply for a job and this includes writing a conver letter.
 This article is really useful for those who've trouble writing such a text.
+- [unsplash](https://unsplash.com/) A massive amount of free high-resolution photos and a really nice source for wallpapers.